 New organisational and managerial arrangements for the UK’s defence nuclear enterprise as a whole, and for delivering the Dreadnought programme specifically, were outlined in SDSR15.
 A new team within the MOD (Director General Nuclear), headed by a commercial specialist, has subsequently been established to oversee all aspects of the nuclear enterprise.

-A new Submarine Delivery Agency has also been established, which will become an Executive Agency of the MOD in April 2018.
-That agency will manage the procurement and in-service support of all nuclear submarines, including Dreadnought.
+A new Submarine Delivery Agency has also been established, which became an Executive Agency of the MOD on 23 April 2018.
+That agency will manage the procurement and in-service support of all current and future nuclear submarines, including Dreadnought.
 It will sit alongside the MOD’s Defence Equipment and Support (DE&S).

-In tandem, the MOD is also working with industry on proposals to establish a new commercial alliance between the MOD and its two key industrial partners on the dreadnought programme: BAE Systems and Rolls Royce, have recently formed a new commercial alliance in order to jointly deliver the programme.
+In tandem, the MOD and its two key industrial partners on the dreadnought programme: BAE Systems and Rolls Royce, have recently formed a new commercial alliance in order to jointly deliver the programme.